-The hip bone (also pelvic bone, coxal bone, innominate bone latin: os coxae) is a bony structure composed of the ilium, ischium and pubis, which forms around age 20.
+The hip bone (also known as the pelvic bone, coxal bone, or innominate bone Latin: os coxae) is a bony structure composed of the ilium, ischium, and pubis.
 The left and right hip bones join at the pubic symphysis.

-The acetabulum is a deep cavity in the hip bone, where the head of the thigh bone (femur) fits forming the hip joint.
-The ischium forms the lower and side borders of the acetabulum, the forms the upper boundary, while the rest formed by the pubis, near the midline.
+The acetabulum is a deep, cup-shaped cavity in the hip bone, where the head of the thigh bone (femur) fits, forming the hip joint.
+All three bones that form the hip bone contribute to creating the acetabulum.
+The ischium forms the lower and the side borders of the acetabulum, while the ilium forms the upper boundary.
+The rest is formed by the pubis, near the midline.

 The acetabulum features the following landmarks:

 - lunate surface,

 - iliopubic eminence.